Live-Laugh-Lockheed-Martin/Live-Laugh-Lockheed-Martin.github.io/README.md

-# 🍽️ Manoa Munchies – Project Home Page
+# 🍽️ Campus Cravings – Project Home Page

-Welcome to the official GitHub page for **Manoa Munchies**, our ICS 314 Spring 2025 project.
+Welcome to the official GitHub page for **Campus Cravings**, our ICS 314 Spring 2025 project.
 This page provides links and resources related to the development and progress of our application.

 ## 🔗 GitHub Organization
 [Live-Laugh-Lockheed-Martin GitHub Organization](https://github.com/Live-Laugh-Lockheed-Martin)